 Plastics…Not so fantastic!
 Responsible Business in the 21st Century

-On 11 April 2019 METRO AG and the European Movement International, in cooperation with Forum Europe and EuroCommerce, will hold the 11th Brussels Wednesday Social entitled ‘Plastics…Not so fantastic!
+On 11 April 2019 METRO AG and the European Movement International, in cooperation with Forum Europe and EuroCommerce, held the 11th Brussels Wednesday Social entitled ‘Plastics…Not so fantastic!
 Responsible Business in the 21st Century.’

 The use of plastics in society has shot up the political agenda in recent years and months.
 Public campaigns from environmentalists demonstrating the damage that plastics not properly disposed of can do to the natural environment, has raised the level of public awareness, and governments around the world are acting to reduce the use of, in particular, single use plastics across society.
 Indeed, the island of Texel and its neighbours Terschelling and Vlieland, have come to face the reality recently when 270 containers, carrying a range of goods, much of them made from plastic, fell from the decks of Europe’s largest container vessel during storms in the North Sea, washing up on the islands’ shores.